-Betting and golf go hand-in-hand better than most sports.
+Betting and golf go hand-in-hand better than wagering does in most other sports.
 Wagers between friends on the links are quite common.
 The sport is often the subject of wild proposition bets among professional gamblers.

 So, naturally, it’s important that Michigan sports bettors know about their betting options for “a good walk spoiled.”
 With online and retail sportsbooks live in the state, numerous options abound to put a bet on a game played in long pants and, occasionally, genuinely ridiculous clothing.

 The primary avenue for betting on golf will be with PGA Tour tournaments.
-The PGA is the most prestigious league for golfers in the world and offers the highest level of competition.
+The PGA Tour provides the most prestigious set of competitions for golfers in the world.
 Furthermore, it hosts a tournament on roughly half the weekends out of the year.
 So, there are going to be ways to bet on golf in Michigan quite often.

-Read on to find out everything you need to know about how to bet on golf in Michigan, from all the different ways you can bet on PGA Tour events, to a look at the revised PGA season schedule, and exactly where you can place golf bets.
+Read on to find out everything you need to know about how to bet on golf in Michigan, from PGA Tour events to a look at the revised PGA season schedule, and exactly where you can place golf bets.

 Golf’s four majors attract bigger viewing audiences and more betting than any other PGA Tour events.
 It’s no wonder, since the majors are all about the best golfers competing for historic titles on the most challenging and beautiful courses on the planet.

 The Masters is usually the first major of the season and the PGA Tour’s most iconic event.
-The 2020 Masters was scheduled for April 9–12 but was postponed during the pandemic.
+The 2020 Masters was scheduled for April 9–12 but was postponed during the COVID-19 pandemic.
 The tournament ran Nov.
 12–15, 2020, as part of the 2020-21 PGA Tour season.
-The 2021 Masters is back to its usual early Spring dates.
+The 2021 Masters is back to its usual early spring date.

 The PGA Championship was moved to a month after The Masters a few years ago.
 However, the 2020 PGA Championship was moved from May 14-17, 2020, to Aug.
-3-9, 2020, because of the global COVID-19 pandemic.
-It’s back to its original slot in May for 2021 with surprise winner Collin Morikawa back to defend his title.
+3-9 because of the coronavirus pandemic.
+It’s back to its original slot in May for 2021, with surprise winner Collin Morikawa defending his title.

 While Morikawa claimed his first major, Brooks Koepka won his second-straight PGA Championship in 2019 and will likely be a betting favorite to win the 2021 PGA Championship as well if he regains his health.
-Other top-five ranked golfers in Rory McIlroy, Jon Rahm, Dustin Johnson, and Justin Thomas are always competitive at the PGA.
+Other top-five ranked golfers in McIlroy, Johnson, Jon Rahm, and Justin Thomas are generally competitive at the PGA.

-The US Open is held annually on the toughest course in the country and is considered the hardest major to win.
-The 2020 US Open Golf Championship was scheduled for June 18-21, 2020, but was postponed because of COVID-19.
+The US Open is held annually on the course with the toughest setup in the country and is considered the hardest major to win.
+The 2020 US Open was scheduled for June 18-21, 2020, but was postponed because of COVID-19.
 The tournament ran Sept.
 17-20, 2020 as part of the 2020-21 PGA Tour season.
-In 2021 it’s back to its usual June time slot
+In 2021, it’s back to its usual Father’s Day weekend slot.

-DeChambeau drove his way to his first US Open title in 2020, denying Koepka, McIlroy, Rahm, Johnson, and Thomas.
+Bryson DeChambeau drove his way to his first US Open title in 2020, denying Koepka, McIlroy, Rahm, Johnson, and Thomas.
 He could prove even tougher this year with his prodigious length off the tee.

-The Open Championship, also known as the British Open, is held annually in the United Kingdom on a tough course with overgrown rough, deep traps, unkempt fairways and tough greens.
+The Open Championship, also known as the British Open, is held annually in the United Kingdom on a tough course with overgrown rough, deep sand traps and along windy links layouts.

 The 2020 Open Championship was scheduled for July 16-19, 2020, at Royal St George’s Golf Club in Sandwich, England.
 However, it was canceled in the wake of the pandemic.
-The 2021 Open Championship is now set for July 15-18, 2021, at Royal St George’s instead.
+The 2021 Open Championship is now set for July 15-18, 2021, instead.
+The venue remains unchanged.

-Lowry will still be the defending champion when The Open Championship returns after a year off.
-Of course, Rory McIlroy will be the betting favorite, as he most often is on the other side of the Atlantic.
+Shane Lowry will still be the defending champion when The Open Championship returns after a year off.

 The retail sports betting experience can be a really good time, especially when there’s a big golf tournament going on.
 Here are a few places with the latest odds that you’ll want to check out here in Michigan.

 The Sportsbook at Greektown Casino-Hotel is located in the upper level of the casino near Trappers Bar.
-Soon to be rebranded with the Barstool Sports name, there are five betting windows and 40 self-serve kiosks throughout the property.
+There are five betting windows and 40 self-serve kiosks throughout the property.

 The River Rock Sportsbook & Grill has betting windows located right inside of the restaurant and self-serve kiosks elsewhere.
 Featuring a full menu and a sports bar atmosphere with plenty of screens, this is a great place to watch all of the latest golf action.